Short answer: Midwest Steel offers both 14 gauge and 12 gauge as steel frame gauge options.

 What steel gauges do you offer?

-Midwest Steel Carports offers two different gauge grades that have different measurements and warranties, 14 Gauge and 12 Gauge.
-14 Gauge is the industry standard, nationally accepted gauge for carports, and most economical option.
-12 Ga tubing you are getting a 30% thicker and 30% stronger steel tubing, higher tensile strength, and higher snow load and wind ratings.
-See the comparison below:
+Midwest Steel offers two different gauge grades that have different measurements and warranties.
+Two different gauges include the standard 14 gauge and the upgraded 12 gauge.
+14 gauge is the industry standard and is the nationally accepted gauge for carports.
+Additionally, 14 gauge is the most economical option for your project.
+On the other hand, 12 gauge tubing offers you a 30% thicker and 30% stronger steel tubing.
+Therefore, the 12 gauge is a higher tensile strength, with higher snow load and wind ratings.

 - Best for heavy snow loads and high winds